 Who Are The Oldest And Youngest Rugby World Cup Players?

-The greatest rugby union players ever have played in the Rugby World Cup but who holds the record for being the oldest and youngest?
-Owain Jones takes a look at some golden oldies and teenage kicks in the piece below.
+The greatest players ever have played in the Rugby World Cup but who holds the record for being the oldest and youngest?
+Owain Jones charts some golden oldies and teenage kicks…

 Diego Ormaechea (Uruguay) 40 years 13 days

-At the age when most players were putting their trotters up on the sofa and watching rugby from afar, Diego Ormaechea, Los Lelos’ inspirational captain, was throwing himself with gusto into tackle after tackle at the 1999 Rugby World Cup.
-The No 8 powered over for a try against Spain in the tournament, and as Uruguay’s most capped player, with 73 caps is often hailed at their greatest ever player, helping them qualify for the 2003 tournament as coach.
+At an age when most players were putting their trotters up on the sofa and watching rugby from afar, Diego Ormaechea, Los Lelos’ inspirational captain, was throwing himself with gusto into tackle after tackle at the 1999 World Cup.
+The No 8 powered over for a try against Spain in the tournament and, as Uruguay’s most capped player with 73 caps, is often hailed as their greatest-ever player, helping them to qualify for the 2003 tournament as coach.

 Victor Matfield (South Africa) 38 years 190 days

-World Cup winner Matfield had already retired the Springbok No 5 shirt but the lure of his country was too much and he dusted off his boots to take part in his fourth World Cup in England in 2015, where he helped South Africa shake off their ignominious start in the competition to guide them to the World Cup semi-final where they narrowly lost to eventual winners, the All Blacks.
+World Cup winner Matfield had already retired the Springbok No 5 shirt but the lure of his country was too much and he dusted off his boots to take part in his fourth World Cup in England in 2015.
+He helped South Africa shake off their ignominious start in the competition to guide them to the semi-finals, where they narrowly lost to eventual winners New Zealand.

 Francis Haget (France) 37 years 239 days